chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 ACCESS2_EXECUTE
 : Execute file (no meaning for a directory).

-On successful return, ACCESS2res.status is ACL2_OK.
-The server should return a status of ACL2_OK if no errors occurred that prevented the server from making the required access checks.

-The results in ACCESS2res.resok are:

-obj_attributes
-: The post-operation attributes of object. access
-: A bit mask of access permissions indicating access rights for the authentication credentials provided with the request.

-Otherwise, ACCESS2res.status contains the error on failure.
+If the ACCESS procedure is successful, the server sets the ACCESS2res.status field to ACL2_OK.
+It fills in the ACCESS2resok.attr field with the file object's current file attributes, as detailed in
+{{RFC1094}}.
+Lastly, it encodes the set of permissions that the requesting user is granted in the ACCESS2resok.access field.

 #### IMPLEMENTATION